spencertipping/tau/doc/utf9.md

 1. Values are immutable once serialized
 2. Serialization claims a length before writing data
-3. Most of UTF9 is fully portable and always big-endian, although there are a few non-portable values, e.g. for oversized heap allocations that don't fit inline into ζ
+3. Most of UTF9 is fully portable and always big-endian, although there are a few non-portable values, e.g. for oversized heap allocations that don't fit inline into ζ (or anything to do with π₀)
 4. Nested values are self-contained and can be accessed just by address
 5. ∃ toplevel stream markers that inform the state of computation without modifying it, and these stream markers may be embedded into other data structures freely
-6. For nested or large data structures, indexes are generated alongside the value to provide fast lookup
+6. For large data structures, indexes can be generated alongside the value to provide fast lookup

 ## Stream states